 Craving fish can be a sign of protein deficiency.

 When we crave fish, the most common reason is our diet.
 People who are on a diet, especially cutting calories, are more likely to crave fish than usual.
-The main reason is a lack of protein.
+The main reason is lack of protein.

 Protein is a macronutrient that is very important for health.
 We need protein for almost all body functions, from maintaining healthy nails, hair, muscles to internal organs.
-Therefore, if you suddenly crave fish and have too little protein in your diet, the best way to increase protein is to increase lean meat, eggs, milk and fish.
+Therefore, if you suddenly crave fish and have too little protein in your diet, the best way to increase protein is to increase protein with lean meat, eggs, milk and fish.

 Currently, there is no scientific evidence that fish cravings are linked to any disease or health problem.
 So if you crave fish, choose your favorite fish and enjoy it.

 Eating fish has many health benefits, especially fish rich in omega-3 fatty acids such as salmon, tuna, mackerel or sardines.
-In general, fish, whether fresh or saltwater, contain many beneficial nutrients such as vitamin D, B12, calcium, iron, zinc, iodine, magnesium, potassium and many other nutrients.
+In general, fish, whether freshwater or saltwater, contain many beneficial nutrients such as vitamin D, B12, calcium, iron, zinc, iodine, magnesium, potassium and many other nutrients.

 All the nutrients in fish will help maintain a healthy heart, improve brain function, and reduce the risk of health problems such as inflammation, arthritis, diabetes, and dementia, according to Healthline .